jbrache/vertex-ai-things/gen-ai/gemini-enterprise/ge-gcs-cmek-setup/README.md

 "https://$LOCATION-discoveryengine.googleapis.com/v1/projects/$PROJECT_ID/locations/$LOCATION/collections/default_collection/dataStores"
 ```

+## Terraform Files

+The Terraform configuration includes:

+- **`main.tf`** - Main infrastructure configuration including KMS keys, GCS bucket, IAM permissions, and Discovery Engine CMEK registration
+- **`variables.tf`** - Input variable definitions with validation
+- **`outputs.tf`** - Output values including next steps and verification commands
+- **`terraform.tfvars.example`** - Example variable values (copy to `terraform.tfvars`)

 ## Important Notes
-1. **New Resources Only:** Registering the CMEK with Discovery Engine (Step 5) only applies to **new** Data Stores created after the script is run.
+1. **New Resources Only:** Registering the CMEK with Discovery Engine only applies to **new** Data Stores created after the configuration is applied.
 Existing Data Stores cannot be migrated to CMEK.
 2. **Key Rotation:** Vertex AI Search documentation recommends setting the rotation period to "Never" (manual rotation) to avoid indexing interruptions.
+The Terraform configuration follows this recommendation by default.
+3. **Wait Time:** After applying the Terraform configuration, wait **15 minutes** for the CMEK configuration to propagate before creating new Data Stores.
+4. **Data Store Creation:** By default, `create_data_store = false`.
+You can create the Data Store manually after waiting, or set this to `true` to have Terraform create it (not recommended due to the 15-minute wait time).
-3. **Verification:**
+5. **Verification:**
    * **GCS:** Go to the Cloud Storage Console > Configuration tab for your bucket to see the Encryption Key setting.
    * **Gemini:** Create a new Data Store in the console.
 You should see it automatically associated with your KMS key.
+   * **CMEK Config:** Use the API endpoint from `terraform output cmek_config_api_endpoint` to verify the configuration.

 ## References
 * [Vertex AI Search: Customer-managed encryption keys (CMEK)](https://docs.cloud.google.com/gemini/enterprise/docs/cmek)